FlatIO/help-docs/docs/en/general/faq-cancel-subscriptions-free-trial.md

 To cancel or downgrade your Flat subscription, follow the instructions below.

-## How to cancel a Flat Power subscription or trial on the web
+## How to cancel a Flat subscription on the web

 If you **purchased Flat Power on our website** flat.io using a card or PayPal, [you can cancel your subscription in your account](https://flat.io/settings/account/cancel-subscription):